Earl Strickland

 Earl Strickland (born June 8, 1961) is an American professional pool player who is considered one of the best nine-ball players of all time.
 He has won over 100 championship titles and three world titles.
 In 2006 he was inducted into the Billiard Congress of America's Hall of Fame.
 In 1996, Strickland won the largest cash prize to date winning the PCA $1,000,000 Challenge by being the first player to run 10 consecutive racks in a tournament.
-He is also known as one of the sport's most controversial players for his outspoken views and his sometimes volatile behavior at tournaments.

 Career

 Strickland started playing pool at the age of 8.
 After intensive practice, he entered his first professional tournament aged 16.
 Strickland rose to national prominence in 1983 with a victory in Caesars Tahoe Billiard Classic defeating Steve Mizerak in the finals and winning $35,000.
 This was followed in 1984 by winning the McDermott Masters 9-Ball Championship.

 According to sources, Strickland played "like a polished gem."
 He was beginning to be a dominant force on the tournament trail and recognized as a future world champion.
 He had the "skill, endurance, patience, temperament, and tenacity of which champions are made."
 Because of his dominance, Strickland was named The National Billiard News Player of the Year in 1984.
-He won the 1988 PBA World 9-Ball Championship, after a momentous final confrontation between himself and Mike Sigel.
+He won the 1988 PBA World 9-Ball Championship, after a momentous final confrontation with Mike Sigel.

-A 45-second shot clock was used to monitor each shot because the tournament was being recorded for broadcast for a seven-week series.
-At the conclusion, Sigel commented he could feel the pressure of being clocked.
-Strickland, on the other hand, said they "could have made it only 30 seconds between shots, and it wouldn't have mattered."

-At the 2004 Derby City Classic, a week-long multiple tournament event held every January in Louisville, Kentucky, Strickland was one of six competitors in a nine-ball ring game.
-Veteran Grady Mathews, when introducing Strickland, says that when Strickland is in the house, "A hush ensues, and there is an expectation" due to his brilliant shot-making capabilities and unpredictable behaviour.
+In 2022, aged 61, Strickland was named as a wild card selection for Team USA in the Mosconi Cup.
+Strickland's attempts to win a record tenth Mosconi Cup crown was unsuccessful though as Team Europe won the contest 11–7.